Narcissism is basically an individual’s attitude or mindset that they are incredibly important and the world should revolve around them.

 Thus, from this, the child either learns to do as the parents have done and deny they have imperfections (utilizing self-deception, which requires lying to oneself and others on an ongoing basis), or they learn to expect and demand love when they are within their “perfection” because this is the only time they feel they deserve love or are capable of gaining it.

 Meanwhile, the people closest to narcissists see their imperfections the clearest.
-And when these people express aloud the reality of the narcissist’s failures they can easily become the narcissist’s enemies because they reveal the truth.
+And when these people express out loud the reality of the narcissist’s failures they can easily become the narcissist’s enemies because they reveal the truth.
 And even in the narcissist’s moments of perfection (when from their perspective they should be the most lovable) those closest to them often stay at a distanced because of the lies and inconsistencies surrounding the narcissist’s life.
 Therefore, love from those whom the narcissist desire it the most often remains elusive.

 Because of this and the way they perceive themselves and the world, narcissists flip-flop back and forth between ultimately loving themselves or ultimately hating themselves with almost nothing in between.
 They are some of the most insecure people while at the same time some of the most arrogant and egotistical people.